vedmichv/todoapp-codecatalyst-demo/README.md

         - Run: echo $NPMUSER             # added
         - Run: npm install
 ```
 5. Validate and Commit changes.
-Wait for the workflow to Complete a run untill you see Status **Succeeded**.
+Wait for the workflow to Complete a run until you see Status **Succeeded**.
 6. Go back to the workflow, select **Visual** view, and click *FrontendBuildAndPackage*.
-On the right pane you will see **Logs**, expand *echo $NPMUSSER*
+On the right pane, you will see **Logs**, expand *echo $NPMUSSER*

 ![Output](readme-img/secrets-05.png)

-7.The secret will be hidden.
+7. The secret will be hidden.

   ![Secret is hidden](readme-img/secrets-04.png)